jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 ## Getting Help
 Most of the commands we use do have a cool and complete manual, accessible via the `man` command.
-It uses the `less` pager by default and contains the documentations, switches, parameters, ... of commands and utilities.
+It uses the `less` pager by default and contains the documentation, switches, parameters, ... of commands, and utilities.

 Make yourself familiar with the man by reading the manual of the `yes` command: